Aportio/itsm-rest-api-reference/README.md

 * Customer-Ticket lists (the tickets belonging to a customer)
 * User-Ticket lists (the tickets created by a user)

+*Implementation of search/query features for a real-world ITSM system*

+The query API mimics a database query.
+However, it is understood that many ITSMs do not provide a comparable functionality.
+The ability to search for different entities may not be unified, different API calls may be needed, query terms may not be combinable, etc.

+Therefore, during a real-world implementation task, the system should look for specific queries and translate them into whichever API calls are necessary.
+A full implementation of the capabilities described above (AND/OR across multiple fields) is not necessary.

+However, please note that the following queries need to be recognized and supported by a real-world implementation, by whichever means necessary:

+    /customers/<customer-id>/users?email=<user-email>
+    /customers/<customer-id>/tickets?user_id=<user-id>
+    /customers/<customer-id>/tickets?user_id=<user-id>
+    /customers/<customer-id>/tickets?user_id=<user-id>&status=<status>

 ### Main concepts